saivara1341/omi/README.md

 ## 💃 Smart Model Selection

-RADHIKA automatically selects the best model based on your query complexity:
+SAHITI automatically selects the best model based on your query complexity:

 ```typescript
 // Determine which model to use based on conversation context